Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Conclusion

 \section{Conclusion}

-In this paper, we study the effectiveness of input diversity metrics in guiding the testing of DNN models.
-We focus on DNN models using images as inputs, as they are very common in many systems.
-Our motivation is to provide a black-box mechanism, not relying on DNN internal information or training data, to assess test sets.
-Such requirement aims at making our approach more applicable in the many practical contexts where such information is not (easily) accessible.
-We also compare the results achieved by white-box coverage criteria defined for DNNs with those of black-box diversity.
+In this paper, we studied the effectiveness of input diversity metrics in guiding the testing of DNN models.
+We focused on DNN models using images as inputs, as they are common in many systems.
+Our motivation is to provide a black-box mechanism that does not rely on DNN internal information or training data to assess test sets.
+This requirement aims to make our approach more applicable in the many practical contexts where such information is not (easily) accessible.
+We also do not rely on output diversity because this approach would require executing the model with all inputs and would be affected by poor model accuracy.
+Further, we compare the results achieved by white-box coverage criteria defined for DNNs with those achieved by black-box input diversity.

-To this end, we selected and adapted three diversity metrics and, by means of a controlled experiment, evaluated their capability to measure actual input diversity.
-We selected the best metrics and analysed their association with fault detection in DNNs using four datasets and five DNN models.
-Because simply comparing mispredictions is highly misleading, as many test inputs fail for the same reasons, and because we cannot directly identify root causes of mispredictions in DNNs, we relied on a clustering-based approach to group similar mispredicted inputs and thus estimated faults based on the number of such clusters.
-We further selected the best state-of-the-art coverage criteria based on published results and our ability to reproduce their published results.
-We studied the associations of the selected coverage criteria with both diversity and fault detection.
+To this end, we selected and adapted three input diversity metrics and, by means of a controlled experiment, evaluated their capability to measure actual input diversity.
+We selected the best metrics and analyzed their association with fault detection in DNNs using four datasets and five DNN models.
+Because simply comparing mispredictions is highly misleading, as many test inputs fail for the same reasons, we relied on a clustering-based approach to group similar mispredicted inputs and thus estimated faults based on the number of such clusters.
+We further selected the best state-of-the-art coverage criteria based on published results and our ability to reproduce such results.
+We studied the associations of the selected coverage criteria to both diversity and fault detection.

-Based on our experiments, we found that the best diversity metric is geometric diversity and that, though there is still room for improvement, it is far more effective than the selected coverage criteria in guiding the testing of DNN models.
-This metric outperforms these coverage criteria in terms of fault-revealing capability and computational time.
-We therefore conclude that geometric diversity is a good black-box option to guide the testing of DNN models using images as inputs.
-We aim to extend our work by studying the application of input diversity in supporting different testing scenarios such as test set selection, minimisation and generation.
+Based on our experiments, we found that the best diversity metric is geometric diversity and that, though there is still room for improvement (e.g. fault estimation in DNNs, investigating other diversity metrics and feature extraction models), it is a far better surrogate metric than the investigated coverage criteria in terms of their relationship to fault detection.
+This metric outperforms these coverage criteria in correlation to detected faults and computational time.
+We therefore recommend investigating the use of geometric diversity as a black-box metric to guide the testing of DNN models using images as inputs.
+We aim to extend our work by studying the application of input diversity in supporting different testing applications such as test set selection, minimization and generation.
+We also intend to investigate alternatives for DNN fault estimation.